-Unlike some wearables manufacturers, Garmin does not currently provide access to raw heart rate variability (HRV) data.
+Garmin does not currently provide access to raw heart rate variability (HRV) data on most of its watches.
 In our view, it’s just a matter of time before it does.
-Until then you will need to make do with some workarounds.
+But there is a workaround.

 Why would I want to know my HRV?

 We’ve written quite a few times about the benefits of knowing your HRV.
 It’s no wonder the metric is gaining in popularity.
 A heart does not beat at a regular rhythm.
 The intervals vary from one heartbeat to the next.
 This is healthy and normal.
 It is what HRV measures.

 In essence, the metric lets you know how fatiqued you are.
 This could be due to psychological or physical stress, there’s no way to tell the difference.
 Should you head out for that long run or take it easy?
 Check your HRV and you’ll know.